AUSTRALIA-GERMANY JOIN RESEARCH CO-OPERATION SCHEME

-- employed as an academic staff member in a teaching and research or research only role at the Australian university administering the application and with a contract at that university that is valid for the duration of the relevant funding period; or
+- employed as an academic staff member with a contract that is valid for the duration of the relevant funding period in a teaching and research, or research only, role at the Australian university administering the application; or

 - enrolled for the duration of the relevant funding period as a PhD or Research Masters student at the Australian university administering the application and part of a research project application submitted by an eligible staff member at that same university.

-Proposals must provide opportunities for exchanges between early career researchers.
-However it is not compulsory to be an ECR to apply.
-Researchers from the Humanities and Social Sciences are encouraged to apply.
+Proposals must provide opportunities for exchanges between early career researchers (ECRs).
+Projects that do not include ECRs will not be considered.
+It is encouraged but not compulsory to be an ECR to apply.

-All successful applicants will be required to download and complete this project report form (PDF 688KB) and submit it to the relevant university research office at the completion of their project.
+All successful applicants will be required to download and complete and submit it to the relevant university research office at the completion of their project.

 For all other enquiries contact: